 Now we can create our Predictive Model.

-We will need to select an input dataset for our model.
+We will need to select an input data source for our model.
 The input data set contains historical data that we use to train the predictive model.

 Select “Product_Forecast” from the folder.